Abbas Shah ( Shah Abbas )

 Zandjan (Zanjan) is the capital of Zanjan Province in Iran.
 It is located between Tehran and Tabriz.
 See examples of Zandjan rugs.

 Zarand is a city and county of Kerman Province.
 See examples of Zarand kilims.

 Ziegler & Co. ( Ziegler )

-Ziegler and Co. was a German firm based in Manchester (England) who was actively involved in both the Opium and Carpet trade.
-Ziegler set up looms in Sultanabad and helped start the boom in carpets from Arak (Sultanabad) province.
-The company exported a large number of rugs from Iran to Europe from the mid 19th century until the early 20th century.
-Persian rugs were designed according to western tastes.
-Tabrizes, Mahals and Sultanabads produced under the guidance of the Ziegler Co. are known today as the Ziegler Carpets.
+Ziegler and Co. was a German firm based in Manchester (England) who was actively involved in carpet trade.
+Ziegler set up looms in Sultanabad and exported a large number of rugs from Iran to Europe from the mid 19th century until the early 20th century.
+Tabrizes, Mahals and Sultanabads produced by the Ziegler Co. are now known as Ziegler Carpets.